Get acquainted with some of the people you will meet at this year’s Fungi Festival.

 He shares this knowledge with eager mycophiles through his research and workshops.

-Douglas lives in the Malakwa, he knows the area, he knows the woods, and he knows the mushrooms!
+Doug lives in Malakwa, he knows the area, he knows the woods, and he knows the mushrooms!

 George is a retired fighter pilot who has picked wild mushrooms for the commercial market.

-George has been a part of our festival for years, he is our Wagon Master and All-Day Tour Co-ordinator, and is considered an honorary guide.
+George has been a part of our festival for years, he is our Wagon Master and All-Day Tour Co-ordinator and guide.

 Peter Steiner & Ellen Visser